EqualExperts/dbt-unit-testing/README.md

 {% endcall %}
 ```

-Notice that here we also are mocking the model being tested (`incremental_model`), so that you can check that the incremental logic is working correctly.
+Note that in this case, we are also mocking the model being tested (`incremental_model`) to ensure the incremental logic functions correctly.
+It is necessary to mock the model itself when writing a test for the `is_incremental` part of the model.

 ## Available Options